Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Computational study

 All computational experiments are conducted on benchmark instances derived from the \texttt{berlin52.tsp} dataset from the TSPLIB benchmark library \cite{reinelt1991tsplib}, one of the most widely used collections of standard instances for evaluating algorithms for the TSP.
 TSPLIB provides well-established benchmarks with known optimal solutions, enabling rigorous and reproducible evaluation of optimization approaches.
 The use of these standardized instances facilitates meaningful comparisons with previously published results in the TSP literature.

 The experimental evaluation is organized into three main parts.
 The first part evaluates the impact of the CAF preprocessing on the size of the optimization model, highlighting its effect on the reduction of decision variables and overall model complexity.
-The second part presents the results obtained using classical optimization methods, analyzing the performance of the proposed approach in terms of solution quality and computational efficiency.
-Finally, the third part reports the experiments conducted using the hybrid quantum solver, assessing the effectiveness of the CAF preprocessing in improving the quality of the solutions obtained within the quantum optimization framework.
+The second part presents the results obtained using classical optimization methods, analyzing the performance of the proposed approach in terms of solution quality and computational efficiency. {It is important to note that the goal of the classical experiments is not to compete with large-scale specialized TSP solvers, but rather to evaluate the relative impact of the CAF preprocessing on model size and computational effort within a controlled setting.} Finally, the third part reports the experiments conducted using the hybrid quantum solver, assessing the effectiveness of the CAF preprocessing in improving the quality of the solutions obtained within the quantum optimization framework.